Bolton and Leigh Railway: Locomotives and rolling stock

-There were also eight second-class carriages each holding 24 passengers in three compartments, the carriages are enclosed at the ends but open at the sides.
+There were also eight second-class carriages each holding 24 passengers in three compartments, being enclosed at the ends but open at the sides.

-In 1842 there were about 300 wagons in use on the line, all belonging to John Hargreaves, about 40 of which have iron bottoms.
+In 1842 there were about 300 wagons in use on the line, all belonging to John Hargreaves.
+About 40 of these had iron bottoms.

-Later Years
+Later years

-In 1844 the Liverpool and Manchester Railway had been negotiating with the Bolton and Leigh Railway and the Kenyon and Leigh Junction Railway with a view to an amalgamation, these negotiations were made more complicated by the initial inclusion of the North Union Railway in the proposed merger and then even more complicated when the Grand Junction Railway became interested, all the lines were connected and provided through running for each other's trains.
+In 1844, the Liverpool and Manchester Railway had been negotiating with the Bolton and Leigh Railway and the Kenyon and Leigh Junction Railway with a view to an amalgamation, these negotiations were made more complicated by the initial inclusion of the North Union Railway in the proposed merger and then even more complicated when the Grand Junction Railway became interested, all the lines were connected and provided through running for each other's trains.
 Negotiations were reaching their conclusions when the NUR shareholders rejected their part in the amalgamation.
 At this juncture the K&LJR simplified the arrangements by agreeing to be purchased outright by the B&LR (under the provisions of the 1836 Act) so the amalgamation took place on 8 August 1845 without the NUR and the B&LR became part of an enlarged Grand Junction Railway.

 The GJR became part of the London and North Western Railway (L&NWR) on 16 July 1846 when it was formed by the amalgamation of the GJR, the Manchester and Birmingham Railway, the London and Birmingham Railway and the Trent Valley Railway.

 Timetables are available for several of the years the line was open: